Be prepared for a power outage

 - If you have a natural gas fireplace, make sure it is serviced and working properly.
 Many natural gas fireplaces will continue to work without electricity.

-- Visit the Public Safety Canada website for more information on how to prepare for a power outage and other emergencies.
+Also visit the federal government’s Get Prepared website for more information on how to prepare for a power outage and other emergencies.

 During a power outage